codyaverett/memento/personal/lifehacks/reading quickly.md

 Increases your peripheral vision

 ## Remember to pause
-- pause to really comprehend the content you are reading
+- Pause to really comprehend the content you are reading
-- try to take strategic processing breaks
+- Try to take strategic processing breaks

--
+## Narrow the field of reading
+Fewer characters per line of text are easier to group together They make the